AloXado320/sm64_isabelle64_old/enhancements/README.md

 The following enhancements are included in this directory:

-## Crash Screen - `crash.patch`

-This enhancement provides a crash screen that is displayed when the code throws a hardware exception.
-This may be useful for diagnosing crashes in game code.

 ## Debug Box - `debug_box.patch`

 This allows you to draw 3D boxes for debugging purposes.